adoptium/temurin-build/README.md

 This is typically used in conjunction with -T to create a custom path / file name for the resulting binary.

--D, --docker
+-D, --docker, --podman
-build OpenJDK in a docker container.
+build OpenJDK in a docker/podman container. -D will autodetect, using podman if found, docker otherwise.

 --cross-compile
 use this if you are cross compiling - it will skip the java -version checks at the end